surajudamale/missingskill-learning/javascript.md

 ### Identifiers
 - All JavaScript variables must be identified with unique names.
-- These uniwue names are called identifiers.
+- These unique names are called identifiers.
-- Identifiers can be short names(like x and y) or more decriptive names (age,name.total etc..).
+- Identifiers can be short names(like x and y) or more decriptive names like (age, name, total etc..).

 ### Classification of Variable Data Types
 - JavaScript provides different data type to hold different data types of values.